-Control measures to minimise the risk from oral/inhalation exposure to the chemicals should be implemented in accordance with the hierarchy of controls.
+Control measures to minimise the risk from dermal, ocular and inhalation exposure to the chemical should be implemented in accordance with the hierarchy of controls.
 Approaches to minimise risk include substitution, isolation and engineering controls.
 Measures required to eliminate or minimise risk arising from storing, handling and using a hazardous chemical depend on the physical form and the manner in which the chemical is used.
 Examples of control measures which may minimise the risk include, but are not limited to:

-- using closed systems or isolating operations; - using local exhaust ventilation to prevent the chemical from entering the breathing zone of any worker - health monitoring for any worker who is at risk of exposure to the chemical if valid techniques are available to monitor the effect on the worker's health; - air monitoring to ensure control measures in place are working effectively and continue to do so; - minimising manual processes and work tasks through automating processes; - work procedures that minimise splashes and spills; - regularly cleaning equipment and work areas; and - using protective equipment that is designed, constructed, and operated to ensure that the worker does not come into contact with the chemical.
+- using closed systems or isolating operations; - using local exhaust ventilation to prevent the chemical from entering the breathing zone of any worker; - health monitoring for any worker who is at risk of exposure to the chemical if valid techniques are available to monitor the effect on the worker's health; - air monitoring to ensure control measures in place are working effectively and continue to do so;